Applied Part 0. AgentClinic-production Laboratory

 - How does

-[runnable]differ from[project script]? - Why can
+[runnable]differ from[project script]? - Why can't

 capstone/be understandable without chat history?